313th Airlift Squadron: Patch history

+In 1983, artist Larry Kangas designed the official emblem of the 313th Airlift Squadron.
+The insignia features a light blue disc as the background, with a black mountain capped in white snow.
+Emerging from the base is a blue demi-globe with yellow grid lines and outline, over which an arced horizontal flight symbol is positioned.
+Below this is a white parachute supporting a white triangle, all enclosed within a narrow yellow border.

 World War II

-Activated in late 1943 as a Douglas C-47 Skytrain troop carrier squadron, trained under I Troop Carrier Command in the United States.
-Was not deployed until the spring of 1945 to England, being assigned to the IX Troop Carrier Command.
-Was not used in combat operations, however did transport supplies and equipment to the front-line ground forces primarily into Germany and evacuated casualties to rear areas.
-Returned to the United States in September 1945 and was a transport squadron for Continental Air Forces until its inactivation in September 1946.
+The Squadron was activated in late 1943 as a Douglas C-47 Skytrain troop carrier squadron, trained under I Troop Carrier Command in the United States.
+It was not deployed until the spring of 1945 to England, being assigned to the IX Troop Carrier Command.
+It was not used in combat operations, however it did transport supplies and equipment to the front-line ground forces primarily into Germany and evacuated casualties to rear areas.
+It returned to the United States in September 1945 and was a transport squadron for Continental Air Forces until its inactivation in September 1946.